Unbiased Statistical Estimation and Valid Confidence Intervals Under Differential Privacy: Step 2: Differentially Private Estimation

 We can set $t = \sqrt{d / \beta}$ and rewrite Chebyshev's Inequality as

 \end{proof}

 In practice, it is beneficial to set tighter bounds based on the specified $Q_{\tilde{\mu}}$.
-This can hypothetically be done via Monte Carlo sampling and empirical CDF inequalities (e.g. with Algorithm~\ref{alg:ci_simulation}).
+This can hypothetically be done via Monte Carlo sampling and empirical CDF inequalities .
 However, this can be computationally expensive for $\gamma_1$ in particular, as you need at least $k / \beta$ draws (and often far more) from the random variable to get a proper upper bound.

 Some $Q_{\tilde{\mu}}$ also admit analytical bounds, which avoid the need for the costly computation.
 If $Q_{\tilde{\mu}}$ is multivariate Gaussian, we can use the following: \begin{fact}[Lemma 1 of~\cite{LM00}] Let $Q_{\tilde{\mu}}$ be multivariate Gaussian such that $Q_{\tilde{\mu}}(\mu, \Sigma) = N \left( \mu, \Sigma \right)$.
 Then if $R \sim Q_{\tilde{\mu}}(0, I_d)$, we know that